luka-j/stories/README.md

 This project is packaged as a Java library, not targeting any particular environment.
-The aim of this project _isn't_ to provide a full implementation for any environment, but rather to define the language and implement a environment-agnostic interpreter.
+The aim of this project _isn't_ to provide a full implementation for any environment, but rather to define the language and implement an environment-agnostic interpreter.
 There is, however, a minimal debug implementation targeting a specific Linux setup executed from a console defined by `.runtime.DebugExecution`, `.environment.BasicTerminalDisplay`